Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Applications of Theorem

 \begin{proof} Consider the symplectic form $\omega:=d(e^t(dz+\theta))$ on $\R \times (P \times \R)$.

 The $\omega$-area of a strip as above whose positive and negative puncture correspond to the critical points $p$ and $q$ of $F_\pm$, respectively, is given by $F_\pm(p)-F_\pm(q)$.
 It immediately follows that there is a constant $E>0$ independent of $\epsilon>\eta>0$ such that any $J_s$-holomorphic strip in (1) and (2) have $\omega$-area bounded from above by $E\epsilon^5$ and $E\epsilon^2$, respectively.
-Similarly, it readily follows that the $J_s$-holomorphic strips in (3) may be assumed to have $\omega$-area bounded from above by $E\eta^2$, for all sufficiently small $\eta>0$.
+Similarly, it readily follows that the $J_s$-holomorphic strips in (3) may be assumed to have $\omega$-area bounded from above by $E\eta^2$, given that $\eta>0$ is sufficiently small (in particular, see the construction of $\alpha(s)$ in Section \ref{sec:morse}).

+We now outline a consequence of the monotonicity property for the $\omega$-area of $J_s$-holomorphic curves without boundary \cite[Proposition 4.3.1(ii)]{SomeProp} and with boundary \cite[Proposition 4.7.2(ii)]{SomeProp}.
+Let $K \subset \R \times (P \times \R)$ be a compact set and $W_s$ a family of proper exact Lagrangian submanifolds.
+Take any $p \in K$, $s\in[0,1]$, and sufficiently small $r>0$.
+There is a constant $D>0$ independent of these choices for which the following holds.
+Any non-constant $J_s$-holomorphic curve inside the ball $B_r(p)$ of radius $r$ which, moreover, satisfies the properties that \begin{itemize} \item it passes through the centre $p \in K$ of the ball, and \item its boundary is located on $\partial B_r(p) \cup (B_r(p) \cap W_s)$, \end{itemize} has $\omega$-area bounded from below by $Dr^2$.

-The monotonicity property for the $\omega$-area of $J_s$-holomorphic curves with boundary \cite[Proposition 4.7.2(ii)]{SomeProp} and without boundary \cite[Proposition 7.3.1(ii)]{SomeProp} applies to give a lower bound on the $\omega$-area of a strip having either a boundary-point or an interior-point passing through a compact set.
-Using these results, we will argue by contradiction, showing that if a curve leaves one of the sets above, then its $\omega$-area must exceed the above upper bound.
+Using this monotonicity property, we will argue by contradiction, showing that if a strip as in (1), (2), and (3) leaves the set $U_0$, $U_{B+2}$, and $U_{[A-1,B]}$, respectively, then its $\omega$-area must exceed the corresponding upper bound found above.

 To that end, there is a fixed metric on $\R \times (P \times \R)$ and a constant $C>0$ independent of $\epsilon$ and $\eta$ for which the following hold.
 The two components $(L \cup L^{\eta,\epsilon}_\pm ) \cap \{ t = t_0 \}$, are at a distance at least $C\epsilon^2$ for $t_0 \in \{0,A-1,B\}$, while the two components $(L \cup L^{\eta,\epsilon}_- ) \cap \{ t = B+2 \}$ are at a distance at least $C(\epsilon^{1/2}-\eta^2)$.